 There are an estimated 119,487 libraries across the United States.

-Though you may think your library is sitting empty, collecting dust, in reality it is busy helping many students, teachers, parents, and every member of your community with a variety of tasks.
+Though you may think your library isn't attracting many guests, in reality it is busy helping many students, teachers, parents, and every member of your community with a variety of tasks.

-One of the most valuable ways your local public library can help you pursue your degree is by simply providing a safe, quiet place for you to perform your studies—but not completely quiet.
+One of the most valuable ways your local public library can help you learn or study is by simply providing a safe, quiet place for you to perform your studies—but not completely quiet.
 As recent research shows that a moderate amount of ambient noise can improve your performance on creative tasks, there are enough distractions at your library that may actually help you study.

-Here are the 11 reasons why you shouldn’t overlook your local public library as a valuable resource to help you pursue your goals, be they earning a degree or just enriching yourself.
+Here are just 12 reasons why you shouldn’t overlook your local public library as a valuable resource to help you pursue your goals, be they earning a degree or just enriching yourself.

 Reason #1: Access to Computers